NACLO at Yale

 What is NACLO?

-NACLO stands for the North American Computational Linguistics Olympiad.
+NACLO stands for the North American Computational Linguistics Open competition.
 It is a contest for high school and middle school students in which they are asked to solve linguistics problems drawn from a variety of languages.
 Only logic and reasoning skills are necessary; no prior knowledge of particular languages or linguistics is required.

 Sample question: Cat and Mouse Story